-- Color is, of course, mostly personal preference, but I find that the micas found at Nurture Soap comes through very well.
-You can order very small sizes and build up a library of colors to choose from.
+- Color is, of course, mostly personal preference, but I find that the micas found at Nurture Soap come through very well.
+You can order very small sizes and build up a library of colors to choose from

 Other body supplies

 Most soap making suppliers also carry what you will need to make lotions, bath bombs, homemade hand cream, and lip balms.
 A lot of these ingredients will be used in all of these products, so if you are interested in making homemade items beyond soap, don’t be afraid to buy in bulk.

 Keep in mind, each company mentioned here is full of kind people who can help you with any specific question you have about ingredients or supplies, and you can always leave me a comment here.